MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 ## Do you need to be a global admin to configure Azure RMS, or can I delegate to other administrators that I don't want to grant full global admin permissions?

 Global administrators for an Office 365 tenant or Azure AD tenant can obviously run all administrative tasks for Azure RMS.
 However, if you want to assign administrative permissions to other users, you can do so by using the Azure RMS PowerShell cmdlet, [Add-AadrmRoleBasedAdministrator](https://msdn.microsoft.com/library/dn629417.aspx).
 You can assign this administrative role by user account, or by group.
 There are two roles available: **Global Administrator** and **Connector Administrator**.

-As their names suggest, the first role grants permissions to run all administrative tasks for Azure Rights Management (without making them a global administrator for other cloud services) and the second role grants permissions to run only the Rights Management (RMS) connector.
+As these role names suggest, the first role grants permissions to run all administrative tasks for Azure Rights Management (without making them a global administrator for other cloud services) and the second role grants permissions to run only the Rights Management (RMS) connector.

 Some things to note:

 - To configure templates in the Azure classic portal, you must be a full global admin for your Office 365 or Azure AD tenant.
 This restriction does not apply to configuring templates by using Azure RMS PowerShell cmdlets.

 - If you have configured [onboarding controls](../deploy-use/activate-service.md#configuring-onboarding-controls-for-a-phased-deployment), this does not affect the ability to administer Azure RMS, with the exception of the RMS connector.
 For example, if you have configured onboarding controls such that the ability to protect content is restricted to the “IT department” group, the account that you use to install and configure the RMS connector must be a member of that group.

+- No administrator for Azure RMS (the tenant's global admin or an Azure RMS global administrator) can automatically remove protection from documents or emails that were protected by Azure RMS.
+Only users who are assigned super users for Azure RMS can do this, and when the super user feature is enabled.
+However, the tenant's global administrator and any Azure RMS global administrator can assign users as super users, including their own account.
+They can also enable the super user feature.
+These actions are recorded in the Azure RMS administrator log.
+For more information, see the security best practices section in [Configuring super users for Azure Rights Management and discovery services or data recovery](../deploy-use/configure-super-users.md).

 ## I have a hybrid deployment of Exchange with some users on Exchange Online and others on Exchange Server—is this supported by Azure RMS?